Katyn massacre: 1950s

-In 1951 and 1952, with the Korean War as a background, a congressional investigation chaired by Rep. Ray Madden and known as the Madden Committee investigated the Katyn massacre.
+In 1951 and 1952, during the Korean War, a US congressional investigation chaired by representative Ray Madden and known as the Madden Committee investigated the Katyn massacre.
 According to the Committee conclusion: "the Katyn massacre involved some 4,243 of the 15,400 Polish Army officers and intellectual leaders who were captured by the Soviets when Russia invaded Poland in September 1939."
 The committee concluded that these 4,243 Poles had been killed by the NKVD and that a case should be brought to the International Court of Justice.
 However, the question of responsibility remained controversial in the West as well as behind the Iron Curtain.
 In the United Kingdom in the late 1970s, plans for a memorial to the victims bearing the date 1940 (rather than 1941) were condemned as provocative in the political climate of the Cold War.
 It has also been alleged that the choice made in 1969 for the location of the Byelorussian Soviet Socialist Republic war memorial at the former Belarusian village named Khatyn, the site of the 1943 Khatyn massacre, was made to cause confusion with Katyn.
 The two names are similar or identical in many languages, and were often confused.

 In Poland, the pro-Soviet authorities following the Soviet occupation after the war covered up the matter in accordance with the official Soviet propaganda line, deliberately censoring any sources that might provide information about the crime.
 Katyn was a forbidden topic in post-war Poland.
 Censorship in the Polish People's Republic was a massive undertaking and Katyn was specifically mentioned in the "Black Book of Censorship" used by the authorities to control the media and academia.
 Not only did government censorship suppress all references to it, but even mentioning the atrocity was dangerous.
 In the late 1970s, democracy groups like the Workers' Defence Committee and the Flying University defied the censorship and discussed the massacre, in the face of arrests, beatings, detentions, and ostracism.
 In 1981, Polish trade union Solidarity erected a memorial with the simple inscription "Katyn, 1940".
 It was confiscated by the police and replaced with an official monument with the inscription: "To the Polish soldiers – victims of Hitlerite fascism – reposing in the soil of Katyn".
 Nevertheless, every year on the day of Zaduszki, similar memorial crosses were erected at Powązki Cemetery and numerous other places in Poland, only to be dismantled by the police.
 Katyn remained a political taboo in the Polish People's Republic until the fall of the Eastern Bloc in 1989.

 In the Soviet Union during the 1950s, the head of KGB, Alexander Shelepin, proposed and carried out the destruction of many documents related to the Katyn massacre to minimize the chance the truth would be revealed.
 His 3 March 1959 note to Nikita Khrushchev, with information about the execution of 21,857 Poles and with the proposal to destroy their personal files, became one of the documents that was preserved and eventually made public.